Brendan Rodgers Preview, Player Props: Rockies vs. Cubs

 - The Cubs have a 4.09 team ERA that ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (156 total, 1.1 per game).
+- Cubs pitchers combine to allow 156 home runs (1.1 per game), the fourth-fewest in the league.

-- Wicks makes the start for the Cubs, his fourth of the season.
-He is 3-0 with a 2.16 ERA and 13 strikeouts in 16 2/3 innings pitched.
+- Assad makes the start for the Cubs, his ninth of the season.
+He is 3-3 with a 2.83 ERA and 67 strikeouts in 92 1/3 innings pitched.

-- In his last outing on Wednesday against the San Francisco Giants, the left-hander tossed 6 2/3 innings, giving up two earned runs while surrendering nine hits.
+- The righty last appeared on Thursday against the Arizona Diamondbacks, when he threw 5 1/3 innings, allowing three earned runs while giving up seven hits.

-- In three games this season, the 24-year-old has an ERA of 2.16, with 7 strikeouts per nine innings.
-Opponents are hitting .258 against him.
+- In 26 games this season, the 26-year-old has a 2.83 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.